P vs NP and its application to zero knowledge proofs

 Prerequisites

-We assume the reader is familiar with time complexity and big O notation.
+We assume the reader is familiar with time complexity and big $\mathcal{O}$ notation.

-We say an algorithm takes polynomial time if it runs in 𝒪(nᶜ) time or better, where n is the size of the input and c is a constant.
-We may refer to algorithms that run in polynomial time or faster as efficient algorithms because their running time doesn't grow too quickly with the input size.
+We say an algorithm takes polynomial time if it runs in $\mathcal{O}(nᶜ)$ time or faster, where $n$ is the size of the input and $c$ is a non-negative constant.
+We may refer to algorithms that run in polynomial time or faster as efficient algorithms because their running time doesn’t grow too quickly with the input size.

-We say an algorithm takes exponential time or is expensive if it runs in 𝒪(cⁿ) where c is a constant greater than 1 and n is the size of the problem because the algorithm becomes exponentially slow as the problem size increases.
+We say an algorithm takes exponential time or is expensive if it runs in $\mathcal{O}(cⁿ)$ where $c$ is a constant greater than 1 and $n$ is the size of the input because the algorithm becomes exponentially slow as the size of the input increases.

-Problems in P are problems that are easy to solve and easy to verify solutions for
+Problems in P are problems that are both easy to solve and easy to verify solutions for.

 Here are some example problems that are easy to compute and verify solutions for.
 These tasks might be performed by different parties, one doing the computation and another checking the results are valid: